lols11/Debricking-VAG-5Q0-PLA3.0/README.md

 # Debricking VAG 5Q0 PLA3.0
-Story about trying to debrick a PLA3.0 module
+This is a story about trying to debrick a PLA3.0 module

 When I tried to flash the 5Q0 (MQB) module with the 7N0 (PQ) firmware, it gave me the silent treatment and left me with zero communication